bfloydd/streams/README.md

 - **Ribbon Button**: Click the dashboard icon in the left sidebar
 - **Command Palette**: Use "Open All Streams View"

+## Quick Actions
+The plugin provides several ribbon buttons for quick access:
+- **📊 Dashboard Icon**: Opens the All Streams dashboard view
+- **📅 Calendar Icon**: Automatically opens today's note for the current stream context

 This view displays each stream as a card showing:
 - Total number of files
 - Files created this year and month